zstarczali/SelCheckoutMachine/README.md

 ## Build

 ### [Getting started](https://github.com/banksystembg/BankSystem/wiki/Getting-started)
->**This page contains important information on how to properly configure SelfCheckoutMachineApi** You can test it's beviour with Swagger.
+>**This page contains important information on how to properly configure SelfCheckoutMachineApi**.
+You can test it's beviour with Swagger.

 dotnet buid